Networked Society Symposium 2017

 Urban Green Spaces

 Green spaces are a valuable asset to the cities and their inhabitants.
 They help to regulate the urban heat island effect, provide habitat for animals, and offer open recreation spaces for the community.

 Hear from our three research projects working in unison to monitor and map the value of green spaces in an urban environment.
 Learn how we have turned University Square into a living lab that is showing us how to design smarter cities that will create healthier and happier citizens.

 |12:30pm||Lunch and poster presentations from our Doctoral Academy|

 How fundamental industries such as law, agriculture and architecture are changing in the digital age.

-The Networked Society Symposium concludes with a panel discussion between thought leaders around how increasing connectivity has changed us as people - both the positives and negative.
-Panellists to be announced.
+Networked Society Symposium concludes with a panel discussion between thought leaders around how increasing connectivity has changed us as people and how we think - both the positives and negative.